 - YOUR PERSONAL GOALS?
 Think challenge, fun, intrinsically rewarding…and balanced!

-(PUT THESE IN THE EMAIL TO PARENTS & MS SOUDER or MS BAKER and YOURSELF)
+(PUT THESE IN THE EMAIL TO PARENTS & MS SOUDER or MS BAKER and YOURSELF & at least one parent)

 Transcript Review/Graduation Requirements: Number of credits needed to graduate = 220.
 English and Social Studies are required senior year.
 Math and science are strongly recommended for all students.